 \subsection{Training Regime and Optimization Structure}

-In this section, we focus on regimes that go beyond the widely adopted DeepSeek-R1-style baseline: a simple, effective two-stage process with an optional cold start followed by reinforcement learning to align the model with long-horizon objectives.
+In this section, we focus on regimes that go beyond the widely adopted DeepSeek-R1- and Search-R1-style baseline: a simple, effective two-stage process with an optional cold start followed by reinforcement learning to align the model with long-horizon objectives.
 On top of this baseline, recent work introduces significant innovations to handle increasing task complexity and tool-augmented environments.

-\paragraph{The Standard Agentic RL Pipeline.} Before diving into per-paper innovations, we briefly outline the common RL training pipeline used in deep-research agents, using Search-R1 as the canonical reference.
-First, some works apply a cold start (e.g., SFT/RSFT) to teach interface compliance (tags, tool schemas) and stabilize early rollouts; others skip this step.
+\paragraph{The Standard Agentic RL Pipeline} Before diving into per-paper innovations, we briefly outline the common RL training pipeline used in deep research agents, using Search-R1 as the canonical reference.
+First, some works apply a cold start (e.g., supervised fine-tuning or rejection sampling fine-tuning (SFT/RSFT)) to teach interface compliance (e.g., tool schemas) and stabilize early rollouts; others skip this step.
 During RL training, the policy is given a complex query and generates a trajectory $\tau$ with interleaved reasoning and tool use.
 A prompt template enforces a parseable, ReAct-style~\citep{yao2023react} structure with explicit tags, i.e., \texttt{$<$think$>$...$<$/think$>$} for reasoning, \texttt{$<$search$>$...$<$/search$>$}to trigger retrieval, \texttt{$<$information$>$...$<$/information$>$} for injected results, and \texttt{$<$answer$>$...$<$/answer$>$} for the final response.
 This supports multi-turn search-and-reason loops until the model answers or an action budget is exhausted.

-Many pipelines combine an outcome reward (final answer correctness) with a small format reward to encourage well-formed traces.
-While most works adopt a composite reward of outcome and format, some work (including Search-R1) uses outcome-only, rule-based rewards (e.g., EM on extracted answers) and shows that this suffices for tool-augmented reasoning under their setup.
+Many pipelines combine an outcome reward (i.e., final answer correctness) with a small format reward to encourage well-formed traces.
+While most works adopt a composite reward of outcome and format, some work (including Search-R1) uses outcome-only, rule-based rewards (e.g., EM on extracted answers) and shows that this suffices under their setup.
 Optimization is typically PPO or GRPO with KL regularization to a reference policy.
 Crucially, in tool-augmented optimization, tokens generated by tools are masked out so that gradients (and KL) are computed only on model-generated tokens, thereby stabilizing training with interleaved tool use.
 Advantages come from GAE in PPO or group baselines in GRPO.